AnnieCannons/countries-app-instructions/version-0/README.md

      - "Where in the world?" should link to the Home page
      - "Saved Countries" should link to the SavedCountries page
 4. In App.css, style the header
 5. Add, commit, and push your code to Github.

+---

 ### ⚙️ In the Home page, display localData from `localData.js` file as CountryCard components
 1. In `App.jsx`, import the `localData.js` file.
 This file contains an array of country objects.
+It's located in the `version-0` folder.
 2. In `App.jsx`, pass the data to the `Home` component using a prop called `countriesData`.
    ```
    <Home countriesData={dataFromLocalFile} />